rune-rs/rune/crates/rune-languageserver/README.md

 <br>

-A crate used to simplify testing of small Rune programs.

-This is a crate used with the [Rune language].
+A language server for the [Rune language].

 [Rune Language]: https://github.com/rune-rs/rune